 “My puppy barks non-stop in the middle of the night.
 And it’s not the act of barking that bothers me.
 I hardly notice, she barks, and I sleep on most nights.

 But not this one time.
 I can still recall the first few times, but that’s not what I’m discussing here.
 I know that it’s not the puppy part of her that’s barking (the 6-month-old Bernese bark/yelp/cry/snap.)
-Our neighbours haven’t complained once.
+Our neighbors haven’t complained once.

 Honestly.
 Or even the fact that it’s midnight when my puppy begins barking.
 What bothers me is that my two senior dogs hardly sniff the air.
 Loki (the middle boy Catahoula leopard dog) barely lifts a brow.